containernetworking/cni/SPEC.md

 If all plugins return success, return success to the caller.

+### Garbage-collecting a network
+The runtime may also ask every plugin in a network configuration to clean up any stale resources via the _GC_ command.

+When garbage-collecting a configuration, there are no [Attachment Parameters](#attachment-parameters).

+For every plugin defined in the `plugins` key of the network configuration,
+1. Look up the executable specified in the `type` field.
+If this does not exist, then this is an error.
+2. Derive request configuration from the plugin configuration.
+3. Execute the plugin binary, with `CNI_COMMAND=GC`.
+Supply the derived configuration via standard in.
+4. If the plugin returns an error, **continue** with execution, returning all errors to the caller.

+If all plugins return success, return success to the caller.

-### Deriving execution configuration from plugin configuration
+### Deriving request configuration from plugin configuration
 The network configuration format (which is a list of plugin configurations to execute) must be transformed to a format understood by the plugin (which is a single plugin configuration).
 This section describes that transformation.

-The execution configuration for a single plugin invocation is also JSON.
+The request configuration for a single plugin invocation is also JSON.
 It consists of the plugin configuration, primarily unchanged except for the specified additions and removals.

-The following fields must be inserted into the execution configuration by the runtime:
+The following fields are always to be inserted into the request configuration by the runtime:
 - `cniVersion`: taken from the `cniVersion` field of the network configuration
 - `name`: taken from the `name` field of the network configuration

+For attachment-specific operations (ADD, DEL, CHECK), additional field requirements apply:
-- `runtimeConfig`: A JSON object, consisting of the union of capabilities provided by the plugin and requested by the runtime (more details below)
+- `runtimeConfig`: the runtime must insert an object consisting of the union of capabilities provided by the plugin and requested by the runtime (more details below).
-- `prevResult`: A JSON object, consisting of the result type returned by the "previous" plugin.
+- `prevResult`: the runtime must insert consisting of the result type returned by the "previous" plugin.
 The meaning of "previous" is defined by the specific operation (_add_, _delete_, or _check_).

-The following fields must be **removed** by the runtime:
-- `capabilities`
+This field must not be set for the first _add_ in a chain.
+- `capabilities`: must not be set

+For GC operations:
+- `cni.dev/attachments`: as specified in section 2.

-All other fields should be passed through unaltered.
+All other fields not prefixed with `cni.dev/` should be passed through unaltered.

 #### Deriving `runtimeConfig`